Skip to content

 Should You Disclose Your Neurodivergence at Work?

-The Mesij10 months ago4 weeks ago010 mins
+The Mesij11 months ago2 months ago010 mins

 Back in the 80s and 90s, there was an unspoken rule at work: the less people knew about you, the better.
 Your health, your personal struggles, your quirks?
 Best left off the record.
 Fast-forward to 2025, and you’d think the world would have evolved.
 We’ve got hashtags shouting about neurodiversity inclusion, rainbow-coloured HR brochures promising…